ThreeLetters/ferret.js/README.md

 Lets create a efficient JS to GLSL compiler + an awesome GPU computing library.

-Estimated date of completion: 2019
+Estimated date of completion: 2019 or so.

+Hopefully I get to finish it on my summer break.

+But it all depends on my willpower.
+I may just rest.

 ### Goals